microsoft/project-rome/iOS/README.md

 Before implementing device discovery and connectivity, there are a few steps you'll need to take to give your iOS app the capability to connect to remote Windows devices.

 First, you must register your app with Microsoft by following the instructions on the [Microsoft developer portal](https://apps.dev.microsoft.com/).
 This will allow your app to access Microsoft's Connected Devices platform by having users sign in to their Microsoft accounts (MSAs).
+You will receive a client ID which you'll use to authenticate your app.
+To do this in the [sample](sample/) source code, replace the value of _appId_ in _AuthenticationViewController.m_ with this value.

 The simplest way to add the Connected Devices platform to your iOS app is by using the [CocoaPods](https://cocoapods.org/) dependency manager.
 Go to your iOS project's *Podfile* and insert the following entry: